corneyc/AgileDevelopmentwithAzure-Project-2/flask-sklearn/README.md

 ![alt-image 1](https://github.com/corneyc/AgileDevelopmentwithAzure-Project-2/blob/main/flask-sklearn/images/azure_screen_9.png)

+In the terminal you are going to clone the repository you created as follows: ``git clone https://github.com/corneyc/this-is-my-first-repo.git``

+Copy
+cd python-docs-hello-world
+The sample contains framework-specific code that Azure App Service recognizes when starting the app.
+For more information, see Container startup process.

 Include screenshots with explicit steps to create that work.
 Be sure to at least include the following screenshots:

 * Project running on Azure App Service